 Beans – black, kidney, pinto, and more!
 Long known as a vegetarians best friend because they are a good source of protein, iron, and dietary fiber, but did you know some versions are also a great source of omega-3 fatty acids?
 Add them to your salad, whip up a zesty dip, or create a tasty wrap, the possibilities are endless.

 Oatmeal – get more healthy heart benefit out of your breakfast with this grain that offers a nutrient packed punch of omega-3 fatty acids, magnesium, potassium, folate, calcium and dietary fiber.
 Sprinkle on some cinnamon or top with fresh berries and nuts for even greater benefits.

 Brown rice – this hearty grain is full of B-complex vitamins as well as niacin, magnesium, and fiber.
 The perfect side dish to most any meal it offers complex carbs for your body’s fuel tank while supplying the heart healthy benefits of essential vitamins and minerals.

 Berries – blueberries, cranberries, raspberries, strawberries and more!
 These tasty morsels are packed with vitamin C, folate, magnesium, potassium and fiber, and let’s face it they are absolutely delish!
 Add them to smoothies, top your Greek yogurt or oats, or just enjoy them a la carte.

 Oranges – liquid sunshine anyone?
 With alpha- and beta-carotene, lutein, vitamin C, potassium, and folate all found inside this tasty globe its hard to go wrong.
-Add some to your favorite smoothie, fresh squeeze your own orange juice, add a few slices to zazz up your H2O, add some citrus flair to your favorite salad, or simply peel and enjoy!
+Add some to your favorite smoothie, fresh squeeze your own orange juice, add a few slices to add some pzazz to your H2O, add some citrus flair to your favorite salad, or simply peel and enjoy.

 What makes these foods heart healthy?
 The key is found in their nutrients!